Q: Are sports drinks okay to keep up with hydration? I just had ileostomy surgery and am confused by what's best to drink. What do you recommend?

 A recent study reported that 1 in 5 parents believed that sports drinks are “good, healthy drinks for children.”
 Yet, why would parents or anyone else have reason to believe that Gatorade, the ultimate “thirst quencher” is anything but healthy?
 Marketing, that's why.
 In 2015 Gatorade spent nearly 130 million dollars in advertising, including reviving their iconic “Be Like Mike” commercial with Michael Jordan.
 I doubt MJ is guzzling Gatorade these days and neither should you.

-Dehydration is the term for your body's reaction when you don't drink enough water, resulting in a fluid deficiency.
-For this, water is the most logical form of hydration, which can be fruit-infused for added nutritional benefit.
+Dehydration is the term for your body's reaction when you don't drink enough fluids.
+For this, clean water is the most logical form of hydration, which can be fruit-infused for added nutritional benefit.
 Flavored seltzer (if you can tolerate carbonation) or herbal teas are good alternatives.
 But if frequent or chronic dehydration results in loss of electrolytes, talk to a doctor or registered dietitian about making your own oral rehydration solution with real, recognizable ingredients.

 In a liter container, combine the following ingredients (discard after 24 hours):